tebl/BulkyMIDI-32/BulkyMIDI-32 Module/README.md

 # BulkyMIDI-32 Module
 The complete BulkyMIDI-32 consists of several separate PCB designs, this documentation covers the main module that enables you to use common functionality supported by the [mt32-pi](https://github.com/dwhinham/mt32-pi) firmware.
-Any additional modules such as the [BulkyMIDI-32 Extras](https://github.com/tebl/BulkyMIDI-32/tree/main/BulkyMIDI-32%20Extras), will have their own set of documenentation - so browse around to get the full picture (in particular when ordering parts).
+Any additional modules such as the [BulkyMIDI-32 Extras](https://github.com/tebl/BulkyMIDI-32/tree/main/BulkyMIDI-32%20Extras), will have their own set of documenentation - so browse around to get the full picture (especially when you start ordering parts).

 ![Finished unit](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/2022-02-26%2001.01.24.jpg)
 ![Bare unit](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_040.jpg)